stanfordjournalism/padj-code/exercises/census/README.md

 ### Avoid segmenting the population
 If possible, avoid segmenting the population into demographic subgroups.
 This can be difficult because we often want to look at things and consider other factors such as age, sex, race and/or ethnicity.

 However whenever we do so, the margin of error will most likely increase because the sample size is reduced.
-For example, the median income for multi-racial households in Santa Clara County has a much larger error margin than the estimate for all households:
+For example, the median income for multi-racial households in Santa Clara County has a much larger margin of error than the estimate for all households:

 |Name|Dataset|Median Household Income|Margin of Error|Lower Bound|Upper Bound|
 |---|---|---:|---:|---:|---:|